Transforming Surface Models

 Rotation

-To rotate a surface, you need a transformation matrix, our old friends sine and cosine, and some linear algebra.
+To rotate a surface, you need a transformation matrix and some linear algebra.
 For those who prefer not to perform linear algebra on the fly, the required steps are encapsulated in the course function mmRotateSurfaceVertices:

 | Rotate surface 90˚ around the y-axis | |